 Virginia innkeepers have hospitality nailed, and they have bragging rights to prove it.
 Consider this your list for Virginia bed and breakfasts, then start marking them off in 2013.

 5. Southern Living and Conde Nast Traveler have recognized Middleton Inn Bed and Breakfast, and so should you.
 Located in pastoral Washington, this historic estate is within walking distance of the famed Inn at Little Washington’s culinary delights.
-Middleton Inn is one of five Virginia bed and breakfasts honored with AAA’s 4-Diamond Award.
-Book Now
+Middleton Inn is one of five Virginia bed and breakfasts honored with AAA’s Four Diamond Award.

 With so many amazing inns and bed and breakfasts in Virginia, there’s no way a list of ten sums up the best of the best.
 Therefore, watch for another edition of great places to stay in Virginia.
 Let us show you the true hospitality and charm we have to offer.
 See more at Virginia.org.